Paradoxical behavior in Collatz sequences: A partial order on parity vectors

 According to Theorem \ref{th:min_max_Ej}, large values of the remainder tend to occur for sequences ending with many odd terms.
 Therefore, one should expect most paradoxical sequences to end with an increasing trend.
-This may explain why a counterexample to the CST conjecture is difficult, if not impossible, to find.
+This may explain why finding a counterexample to the CST conjecture is difficult, if not impossible.

-Another observation is that the maximal possible value of the remainder only depends on $q$ and grows exponentially fast as $q$ increases.
+Another observation is that the maximal possible value of the remainder depends only on $q$ and grows exponentially fast as $q$ increases.
 For all sequences of $j$ iterations of the function $T$, its value is maximal when $q=j$, in which case it is close to $\left( \frac32 \right)^j$ when $j$ is large.
-In our next result, we show that its average value grows much slower.
+Our next result shows that its average value grows much more slowly.

 \begin{lemma} For every positive integer $j$, the arithmetic mean of $\left\lbrace E_j(n) \right\rbrace_{n=1}^{2^j}$ is equal to $\frac{j}{4}$. \end{lemma}